Group

 Improv Art

-In this video, children work in pairs to improvise spoken and sketched dialogue, using visual and verbal prompts to build the capacity they need to react quickly to situations, prepare for unexpected events and build future-ready skills.
+Children work in pairs to improvise spoken and sketched dialogue, using visual and verbal prompts to build the capacity they need to react quickly to situations, prepare for unexpected events and build future-ready skills.

 Connect a Main Idea

-In this video, children learn a writing technique for organizing their ideas into an overarching main idea, which becomes foundational for pulling an entire story together.
+Children learn a writing technique for organizing their ideas into an overarching main idea, which becomes foundational for pulling an entire story together.
 Working collaboratively, they write and sketch their interests on individual cards that they decorate as train cars.
 Collectively the group of children discusses which ideas could be combined with others and connected to create a main idea for their writing.

 This or That?
 Make Choices